-For Fall 2020, the GWRC will offer appointments online only.
+For Spring 2021, the GWRC will offer appointments online only.
 There will be no in-person appointments available with writing consultants until further notice.
 Click the "Make an Appointment" button to access the most up-to-date schedule of available appointments.

-We will not offer Saturday Write-Ins this fall.
+We will not offer Saturday Write-Ins this semester.

 What is the GWRC?